MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

-Meanwhile, the **Update** call takes an optional version to allow the **Title** to control which version is being updated, for cases where the version may have incremented during game play.
+Meanwhile, the **Update** call takes an optional version to allow the title to control which version is being updated, for cases where the version may have incremented during game play.

 > [!NOTE]
-> In this example, if the **Title** were to write to the *previous* version while it is still possible, it would be writing to version 2, as shown below.
+> In this example, if the title were to write to the *previous* version while it is still possible, it would be writing to version 2, as shown below.

-#### Server Request
+#### Server request

 ```csharp
 public void UpdatePlayerStatistics() {